google/starthinker/tutorials/logging.md

 ![StackDriver Logs](images/logging_logs.png)
 [View StackDriver Logs Larger](images/logging_logs.png)

-StarThinker logs embed parts of the recipe in the jsonPayload filed of StackDriver logs.
-This allows logs to be filtered by values within each recipe.
+StarThinker logs embed parts of the script in the jsonPayload filed of StackDriver logs.
+This allows logs to be filtered by values within each script.
 Logging is used primarily by the job runner.

 1. Logging structure is defined in: [starthinker_ui/ui/log.py](../starthinker_ui/ui/log.py).
 1. Most logging occurs in: [starthinker_ui/recipe/management/commands/job_worker.py](../starthinker_ui/recipe/management/commands/job_worker.py)